Shaoun18/MultiShop-Ecommerce-Website/README.md

 Features:

 - Admin Panel: Add, update, delete, and manage products.
-- Frontend**: User registration, profiles, and shopping cart.
+- Frontend: User registration, profiles, and shopping cart.
-- **SSLCommerz Integration**: Secure payment processing.
+- SSLCommerz Integration: Secure payment processing.
-- **Real-time Updates**: Backend changes reflect instantly on the frontend.
+- Real-time Updates: Backend changes reflect instantly on the frontend.
-- **Mobile-Friendly Design**: Optimized for all devices.
+- Mobile-Friendly Design: Optimized for all devices.

 Perfect for businesses aiming to manage and grow their online store efficiently.